TechPolicyLab/Data-Statements/README.md

   <summary> Best Practices </summary>
   <ul>
     <li> If the dataset includes different categories of data (e.g., radio news and talk shows), include additional qualitative information describing the rationale for including different categories and their distribution within the larger dataset.
 Further data statement elements below should speak to each subcategory. </li>
     <li> If the dataset involves subselection from a larger collection, specify topics, keywords, or other filters used and the reasons for choosing each.
-Technical details can be provided in the Preprocessing and Data Formatting schema element. </li>
+Technical details can be provided in 9 Preprocessing and Data Formatting. </li>
     <li> We recommend writing the curation rationale after the other elements have been drafted.
 This will help to clarify what level of detail is appropriate for the curation rationale as well as which details are best included in other elements, thereby reducing repetition. </li>
   </ul>
   </details>